yast/yast.github.io/doc/maintenance-branches.md

 How to find if maintenance branch is still actively maintained
 --------------------------------------------------------------
-NOTE: It uses suse internal tools, as it contain non public data about long term support.
+NOTE: It uses SUSE internal tools, as it contain non public data about long term support.

 Connect to DE network and run `/work/src/bin/is_maintained <pkg_name>`.
 If it failed, then to show why osc failed, use `-r` which can indicate e.g. missing .oscrc file with credentials.